 Neighbouring communities have expressed concerns about our project-related traffic on PR 280 and PR 290, with respect to speed, truck weights, convoys, and dust – each of which may affect driving and road conditions.
 We share these concerns.
 We’re taking a number of steps to reduce our impact on these roads and strengthen our relationships by working together with communities to address concerns, as outlined below.

-- a 30 per cent increase in truck traffic to the Keeyask Generating Station based on increased work productivity at site;
+- a similar amount of truck traffic to the Keeyask Generating Station as 2017;

-- a 50 per cent decrease in truck traffic for work associated with the Keewatinohk Converter Station, resulting from the wind down of civil work and start of commissioning.
+- minimal truck traffic to the Keewatinohk Converter Station, resulting from the wind down of civil work.

 - Road Conditions for PR 280 group on Facebook.

 The north and south access roads at the Keeyask Project site are restricted to construction and project vehicles only.
 Keeyask is still an active construction site with many hazards.
 The public will have to wait until these roads are transferred to Manitoba Infrastructure before they can travel on them.
 This will not occur until the last unit is in-service at Keeyask, plus approximately one year for decommissioning of the project’s infrastructure.

 Manitoba Infrastructure will be performing 4 patrols to inspect trucks traveling PR280 in early 2018.
 Officers will routinely check weights, dimensions, licenses, permits, log books, load securement and dangerous goods, as well as the mechanical fitness.
 These inspections are an additional way to help ensure safety and ease the concerns of travellers.